March 26, 2018

 From this equation follows:

-(i) An increase of the expenditure ratio ρE leads to higher employment L (the Greek letter rho ρ stands for ratio).
+(i) An increase in the expenditure ratio ρE leads to higher employment L (the Greek letter rho ρ stands for ratio).
 An expenditure ratio ρE greater than 1 indicates a budget deficit = credit expansion, a ratio ρE less than 1 indicates credit contraction.

 (ii) Increasing investment expenditures I exert a positive influence on employment.